linuxkit/linuxkit/README.md

 ## Development reports

-There are weekly [development reports](reports/) summarizing work carried out in the week.
+There are monthly [development reports](reports/) summarising the work carried out each month.

 ## Adopters